 NIRCam Detector Performance

-JWST NIRCam detectors' performance were evaluated during ground testing and commissioning using measurements of detector characteristics such as read noise, dark current, saturation level, and persistence.
+JWST NIRCam detectors' performance were evaluated during ground testing and in flight using measurements of detector characteristics such as read noise, dark current, saturation level, and persistence.

 NIRCam detectors have been optimized to balance a variety of performance metrics such as read noise and dark current.
 Noise values below were measured on data taken during commissioning.
 Other quantities were measured during ground testing in a flight-like configuration.